sandpiper-framework/sandpiper-web/content/en/blog/news/first-post/index.md

 ### Real-Time Delivery

 Now we **had the formula** for a reliable delivery mechanism.
 The engineers in the group immediately moved to the "napkin-drawing phase".

 It became clear from the start that we didn't need some central hub-and-spoke design.
 Just as with the [Web](https://en.wikipedia.org/wiki/World_Wide_Web), all we needed were two machines to talk with each other.
-If you were a supplier, for example, you'd set up a "subscription" with each company your wanted to share data with (e.g. retailers, ecats, WDs, etc.).
+If you were a supplier, for example, you'd set up a "subscription" with each of your trading partners (e.g. retailers, ecats, WDs, etc.), assuming, of course, they also had a machine that understood the formula.

 Whenever a change was made to your data, it would alert everyone subscribed to that data, and perform a little dance (a "sync") to make sure your information was up to date.

 While the napkin-drawing was impressive, we realized it was a pretty massive jump from where we are today.
-While (near) "real-time" delivery remains the ultimate goal, it was clear we needed to walk before we ran.
+While near "real-time" delivery remains the ultimate goal, it was clear we needed to walk before we ran.

 ### Compliance Levels & Adoption

 As everyone in our industry knows, one of the biggest challenges with the Data Standards has always been adoption.
 If a customer wasn't demanding it, it just wasn't seen as a priority.
 As much as we expect great ideas to be like the movie *Field of Dreams*, "if you build it, they will come", it almost never works out that way.

-We knew we needed a super-simple system providing an immediate benefit, zero disruption, and would save time over existing processes.
-So we came up with the idea of Sandpiper compliance levels:
+We knew we needed a super-simple system with immediate benefit, zero disruption, and a time savings over existing processes.
+So we came up with the idea of Sandpiper "compliance levels":

 * **Level-0.** Non-compliance.
 Maintain the current state of data exchange.
 * **Level-1.** Continue to exchange full-files, but automate the process.